-Section 8: Advisory Board
+Section 8.
+Advisory Board

 - 8.1 The Advisory Board shall consist of at least five (5) persons of outstanding integrity and good judgment, in full communion with the Church.
-The majority of the Board shall be laypersons not in the employ of the archdiocese, at least one of whom shall have particular expertise in the treatment of the sexual abuse of minors.
-One member of the Board shall be an experienced and respected pastor of the archdiocese.
-The members of the Advisory Board, in their role as board members, are not acting as experts in psychology, law, sexual abuse or any other area.
-They will rely upon information provided to them by the archdiocese and independent sources, and have no duty of independent verification.
-The role of the Advisory Board is to provide the archbishop with advice and counsel pursuant to this policy.
-In addition to the members of the Advisory Board, the archbishop may seek the attendance and participation of counsel for the archdiocese, the Promoter of Justice, and Office of Child and Youth Protection staff at meetings of the Advisory Board. - 8.2 The Board is a confidential consultative body to the archbishop, and in such capacity shall: - i.
-Serve in an advisory capacity to the archbishop in assessing allegations of sexual abuse involving members of the clergy or religious as set forth in Section 7. - ii.
-Advise the archbishop, in a confidential manner, when requested, on the fitness for ministry of clergy or religious alleged to be or to have been involved in sexual abuse and/or further steps to take with clergy or religious with regard to fitness for continued ministry; - iii.
-Review archdiocesan policies and procedures and guidelines that may be established by various archdiocesan departments for dealing with allegations of sexual abuse by clergy or other church personnel in order to recommend to the archbishop any modifications in those policies and procedures, if appropriate. - 8.3 The Board is advisory to the archbishop and may report to him in writing or orally of its recommendations.
-If the archbishop requests the advice of the Advisory Board, the archbishop shall provide all pertinent evidence relating to the alleged sexual abuse to the Advisory Board.
-If any recommendation from the Advisory Board is not unanimous from the members of the Board, a minority report may also be made in writing or orally. - 8.4 The members of the Advisory Board shall be chosen by the archbishop.
+The majority of the Board shall be laypersons not in the employ of the Archdiocese, at least one of whom shall have particular expertise in the treatment of the sexual abuse of minors.
+One member of the Board shall be an experienced and respected pastor of the Archdiocese.
+The members of the Advisory Board, in their role as board members, are not acting as experts in psychology, law, Sexual Abuse, or any other area.
+They will rely upon information provided to them by the Archdiocese and independent sources, and have no duty of independent verification.
+The role of the Advisory Board is to provide the Archbishop with advice and counsel pursuant to this Policy. - 8.2 The Board is a confidential consultative body to the Archbishop, and in such capacity shall: - i.
+Serve in an advisory capacity to the Archbishop in assessing allegations of Sexual Abuse involving members of the clergy or religious as set forth in Section 7. - ii.
+Advise the Archbishop, in a confidential manner, when requested, on the fitness for ministry of clergy or Religious alleged to be or to have been involved in Sexual Abuse and/or further steps to take with clergy or Religious with regard to fitness for continued ministry; - iii.
+Review Archdiocesan policies and procedures and guidelines that may be established by various Archdiocesan departments for dealing with allegations of Sexual Abuse by clergy or other Church Personnel in order to recommend to the Archbishop any modifications in those policies and procedures, if appropriate.

+- 8.3 The Board is advisory to the Archbishop and shall report to him in writing of its recommendations.
+If the Archbishop requests the advice of the Advisory Board, the Archbishop shall provide all pertinent evidence relating to the alleged Sexual Abuse to the Advisory Board.
+If any recommendation from the Advisory Board is not unanimous from the members of the Board, a minority report shall also be made in writing. - 8.4 The members of the Advisory Board shall be chosen by the Archbishop.
 With regard to the lay members of the Board, conflicts of interest, either actual or implied, shall be avoided.
-Each member of the Advisory Board serves at the pleasure of the archbishop.
-Each member will be appointed for a term of five (5) years, which can be renewed.

-8.5 The Advisory Board may adopt such policies and procedures as may be necessary to conduct its duties as are consistent with the provisions and intent of this Policy.
+Each member of the Advisory Board serves at the pleasure of the Archbishop.
+Each member will be appointed for a term of five (5) years, which can be renewed. - 8.5 The Advisory Board may adopt such policies and procedures as may be necessary to conduct its duties as are consistent with the provisions and intent of this Policy.

-Section 9: Archdiocesan Office of Child and Youth Protection
+Section 9.
+Archdiocesan Offices of Child and Youth Protection

-The goal of the Office of Child and Youth Protection is to protect children and vulnerable individuals from sexual abuse and provide a safe environment in the Archdiocese of Atlanta.
-The Office of Child and Youth Protection is divided into two separate offices: the Office of Safe Environment and the Office of Victim Assistance.
+The goal of the Child and Youth Protection is to protect children and vulnerable individuals from sexual abuse and provide a safe environment in the Archdiocese of Atlanta.
+The Office of Child and Youth Protection is divided into two separate offices: The Office of Safe Environment and The Office of Victim Assistance.
 Each office has a different purpose, as described below.